-- If your prepaid expense is incurred for seasonally dependent agronomic activities that occur during the establishment period, it is immediately deductible under the 12-month rule if: - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the prepaid expense was incurred. - If your prepaid expense is not incurred for seasonally dependent agronomic activities that occur during the establishment period, or the 12-month rule is not satisfied, your deduction for the expenditure is determined in accordance with either the tax shelter arrangements (see chapter 2) or the general prepayment rules (see chapter 1).
+- If your prepaid expense is incurred for seasonally dependent agronomic activities that occur during the establishment period, it is immediately deductible under the 12-month rule if - the prepaid expenditure is incurred on or after 2 October 2001 and on or before 30 June 2008 - the eligible service period for the expenditure is 12 months or less, and - the period ends no later than the last day of the income year following the year in which the prepaid expense was incurred. - If your prepaid expense is not incurred for seasonally dependent agronomic activities that occur during the establishment period, or the 12-month rule is not satisfied, your deduction for the expenditure is determined in accordance with either the tax shelter rules (see chapter 2) or the general prepayment rules (see chapter 1).